DAY 1

 Delivered immediately after the opening “Transition Bridge” panel, this keynote will elevate the conversation from partnership frameworks to project delivery—reinforcing TotalEnergies’ position as a long-term partner to ASEAN in shaping a pragmatic and secure energy future.

-1:30 PM - 2:20 PM
+1:45 PM - 2:20 PM

 PANEL

-Financing The Integrated Transition: Mobilising Capital Across Molecules, Megawatts, and Markets
+Financing the Integrated Transition: Mobilising Capital Across Molecules, Megawatts, and Markets

 An integrated clean energy transition for ASEAN—one that pragmatically blends gas, renewables, hydrogen, and grid infrastructure—demands an equally integrated financing strategy.
 This panel builds directly on the preceding conversations on ASEAN’s transition bridge and the evolving role of energy majors to ask a fundamental question: How can public and private finance step up to back the full spectrum of transition investments, from gas infrastructure and grid upgrades to utility-scale renewables and clean molecules?